Skip to main content

 Our trails are located on both public and private land.
 We operate trails on Grant Township property under a License Agreement, as well as over a dozen miles of trail on Keweenaw Mountain Lodge property that are protected by a Trail Easement.
 Permits with the Michigan DNR allow us to build and maintain trails in their extensive forests for the public to enjoy.
 We're required to tell you these things by complicated legal agreements that keep our trails open and free to use.
 Not all trailwork requires a shovel – quite a lot happens behind the scenes in the office, too!

-Click here for a larger version of our 2023 Trail Map.
+Click here for a larger version of our 2024 Near-town Trail Map.

 Mountain Biking at Copper Harbor